Reader Kathy wrote me this question about 1940s sunglasses:

 One final fad in the 1940s were mirrored lenses.
 They started with men’s aviator glasses which the military issued to them.
-Women’s sunglasses adopted them as well and were especially popular with teens.
+Women’s sunglasses adopted them as well, and they were especially popular with teens.
 On a practical note, they blocked out 30% more rays than tinted lenses.
 On a fashion level, they obscured onlookers from seeing into her eyes.
 These became very useful for Hollywood stars hiding from fans and the media.

 Prior to the 1940s, glasses were practical but not fashionable.
-The standard choice for the past few decades were either thick round horn rim glasses or rimless lenses with gold fittings.
+The standard choice for the past few decades was either thick round horn rim glasses or rimless lenses with gold fittings.
 The shapes were all generally round with a tapered bottom edge.
 Some styles for women featured upper or lower octagon edges.
 Lenses were thick and heavy and not very comfortable to wear for long duration.
 Most women preferred to only wear them for reading.

-It wasn’t until after WW2 that someone had the novel idea that glasses should follow fashion trends.
+It wasn’t until after WWII that someone had the novel idea that glasses should follow fashion trends.
 Plastic could be made in many colors and new shapes.
 Should a woman choose a dark frame or light frame to match her hair?
 It was a choice she could make with the variety now available.

 A larger effort by the eyeglass industry to market these new fashionable glasses increased the use.
 Read more about 1950s glasses and 50s sunglasses.

 Men’s 1940s Glasses

 Men’s 1940s glasses were not too different than women’s glasses.
-Frames were either heavy plastic to very light metal in almost round shapes.
+Frames were either heavy plastic or very light metal in almost round shapes.
 Plastic frames usually had a heavier top bar and nose piece with lighter bottom edges.
 Colors were tortoiseshell, black plastic, or clear plastic such as the ones worn by Groucho Marx.

 Rimless glasses were also common.
 Glasses were either meant to stand out or not be noticeable.
 Most professionals wore rimless or thin metal glasses with clear frames.